FaserF/hassio-addons/whatsapp/DOCS.md

 ## 🚀 Rocket.Chat Support

-This add-on can be used as a bridge for Rocket.Chat using the **Rocket.Chat Apps** framework.
+This app can be used as a bridge for Rocket.Chat using the **Rocket.Chat Apps** framework.

 **Setup:**

 1. Install the Rocket.Chat App (Apps > Marketplace > Private App).
-2. Configure the App settings in Rocket.Chat with your Add-on URL and API Token.
+2. Configure the App settings in Rocket.Chat with your App URL and API Token.
-3. Enable Webhooks in this Add-on and point them to your Rocket.Chat instance.
+3. Enable Webhooks in this App and point them to your Rocket.Chat instance.

 See the full **[Rocket.Chat Integration Guide](https://faserf.github.io/ha-whatsapp/rocketchat.html)** for step-by-step instructions.